Skip to main content

 Context ROI

-Investing time in context infrastructure pays exponential dividends:
+Investing in context infrastructure pays exponential dividends:

 One-Time Investment

-* 2-4 hours to create initial CLAUDE.md
+* 2-4 hours to create initial CLAUDE.md / AGENTS.md

 * 1-2 hours to document architecture patterns

-* 30 minutes to configure tool settings
+* 30 minutes to configure tool and MCP settings

 Ongoing Benefits